-A: A rental agreement can be either written or verbal (A.R.S. §33-1310(13)).
-A lease for more than one year must be in writing (A.R.S. §44-101(6)).
+A: No. A lease or rental agreement can be written or verbal (A.R.S. §33-1310(13)), but a lease that lasts longer than one year must be in writing (A.R.S. §44-101(6)).

 Q: What are the advantages of having a written lease?